 NB-IoT uses in both downlink and uplink a fixed total carrier bandwidth of 180 kHz.(stand-alone)

 Moreover it can utilize LTE resource blocks within a normal LTE carrier (in band) or unused part of the MNO blocks in the guard-band of an LTE carrier (guard band).
-Nevertheless it is not integrated dynamically into an LTE system.
+Nevertheless. it is not integrated dynamically into an LTE system.

 NB-IoT In-band

-For an in-band deployment, the NB-IoT technology will use some of the resources of an existing wideband carrier.
+For an in-band deployment, the NB-IoT cellular system will use some of the resources of an existing wideband carrier.
 This corresponds to a change of transmission mode on some subcarriers of a wideband signal.
 This is very similar to what happens when a specific modulation is selected by the BS to serve a specific terminal

 Figure 2 : In-band deployment of IoT